M-arcus/cloudron-docs/docs/documentation/backups.md

 To clone an existing app to a new location within the same Cloudron, use the CLI tool's `clone` command.

-To clone the app at location `myfiles` with it's latest backup into a new location `dolly` use the following commands:
+To clone the app at location `staging` with it's latest backup into a new location `production` use the following commands:

 ```
-$ cloudron clone --app myfiles # create a backup
+$ cloudron clone --app staging # create a backup

-$ cloudron clone --app myfiles --backup latest # clone from the backup just created
+$ cloudron clone --app staging --backup latest # clone from the backup just created
-Location: dolly
+Location: production
 App cloned as id a426fdec-94e7-42c5-a1f4-ab1a5ac22427

  => Waiting to start installation